Dale Crover

 Dale Crover (born October 23, 1967) is an American rock musician.
-Crover is best known as the drummer for Melvins and has also been the drummer for Men of Porn, Shrinebuilder, Crystal Fairy and, for a brief time, Nirvana.
+He is best known as the drummer for Melvins and has also been the drummer for Men of Porn, Shrinebuilder, Crystal Fairy and, for a brief time, Nirvana.
 He is also guitarist and vocalist for Altamont.
 He has toured with Fantômas (filling in for Dave Lombardo), Off!, and Redd Kross.
 In 2016, Rolling Stone listed him as the 69th greatest drummer of all time.

 Biography

 Melvins recruited Crover on drums in 1984 from an Iron Maiden cover band, following original drummer Mike Dillard's departure.
+Crover has been one of the two constant members of the Melvins, along with frontman Buzz Osborne, and is the only band member besides Osborne to appear on all their studio albums.
 In late 1985, Crover played bass in Fecal Matter, a band he formed with Kurt Cobain and Greg Hokanson.
-After Hokanson left the band, Cobain and Crover recorded Illiteracy Will Prevail on a 4-track on Easter 1986 at Cobain's aunt's home in Seattle, Washington.
+After Hokanson left the band, Cobain and Crover recorded Illiteracy Will Prevail on a 4-track on Easter 1986 at Cobain's aunt's home in Burien, Washington.
 Crover played bass and drums on the demo.
 "Spank Thru" from this demo appears on the Nirvana album Sliver: The Best of the Box.
 Fecal Matter disbanded in 1986.

 Crover drummed on Nirvana's ten-song demo recorded January 23, 1988, at Reciprocal Recording Studios in Seattle.
 Nine of these songs have been officially released: